YexLabs/Chainlink_hackathon_demo/README.md

 This repo is for Chainlink hackathon demo of YexLab.

+We present **Batch Swap**, enhanced by **Chainlink Automation**.
+It is anti-sandwich attacks, order-independent and uses AMM less to reduce slippage.
+It works just like a traditional swap in the users' view, all details are hind in the backend and automatically executed by  **Chainlink Automation**.

 <p align="center">
   <a href="https://github.com/yexlab/Chainlink_hackathon_demo" target="_blank">GitHub</a> •
   <a href="https://youtu.be/_nhJQM-oWD4" target="_blank">demo video</a> •